6-minute read

 Social media advertising costs vary depending on the platform you use and your objectives.

-And these are the average costs by platform for the UK, according to Airtasker:
+To give you an idea, these are the average costs by platform for the UK, according to Airtasker:

 Your costs might also increase if you decide you need freelance help, for example a graphic designer to create content for your ads, or a copywriter to write the copy.